Explore La Sal Mountains: drive, hike, and discover dinosaur tracks with our self-guided audio tour. Book now for a year-long adventure!

 -

-- Petrified Sand Dunes - The red stone forming the walls of most formations here is known as Wingate Sandstone.
+- Petrified Sand Dunes - The red stone forming the walls of most of these structures is known as Wingate Sandstone.
 Interestingly, this rock was once sand.

-Here’s the story: 200 million years ago, winds from the northwest transported vast amounts of fine-grained sand here.
-The sand spread out, forming dunes and settling into a shallow sea.
-The wind continually reshaped the sand, eventually layering other sediments on top.
-Water also carried rocks and minerals, depositing them over the sand.
+Here’s the story: 200 million years ago, winds from the northwest transported vast amounts of fine-grained sand to this area.
+The sand spread out, forming dunes and settling into the shallow sea.
+The wind continuously reshaped the sand, eventually covering it with other sediments.
+Water also played a role, carrying rocks and minerals and depositing them on top of the sand.

 -